ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## JSON Collection

-The following example is a JSON collection with two JSON CMWs:
+The following example is a JSON collection that assembles Evidence from two attesters.

 ~~~
 {::include cddl/collection-example-json-1.diag}